swseighman/Native-Image-Workshop/3/README.md

 native-image --no-fallback --initialize-at-build-time=A,B -cp .
 Main1 main1-fails
 ```

-This is the error you will see:
+What happened when we ran this?
+This is the error you will see, when you try and build the Native Image now:

 ![Error Message](../images/noun_protest_sign_2029359_100.png)
 ```java